ibmsoe/bigtop_cluster/README.md

 -   cleanup.sh - Uninstall existing Hadoop and Spark, Prepares the system for the install_bigtop.sh.
 -	restart-master.sh - A convenient way to restart all BigTop components in master node.
 -	restart-slave.sh - A convenient way to restart all BigTop components in slave node.
--	Status.sh - JPS does not automatically produce the component status.
+-	status.sh - JPS does not automatically produce the component status.
 This script will report BigTop component current status.
 -	sparkTest.sh - A quick workload provided to verify that Spark is working as desired.
 -	hadoopTest.sh - A quick test script to aid in verifying the Hadoop configuration.